Unconscious bias training is a waste of time.

 Even well-intentioned Diversity & Inclusion professionals are naive in thinking they can change companies by preaching - without changing the system itself.

-Instead of simply telling people about their biases and hoping that they actively re-train their own nature, why not just design systems that make bias impossible?
+Instead of simply telling people about their biases and hoping that they actively re-train what is essentially their own nature, why not just design systems that make bias impossible?

 That’s where behavioural science comes in.